tioteath/hiera-psql/README.md

 Database schema
 ===============

-The database should contain a table 'config' with 3 text columns, path, key & value.
+The database should contain a table 'config' with 2 text columns, path, key & value.
-Path is equivalent to the path in the hierarchy (with no file extensions), key is the hiera key and value should contain the value in JSON format.
+Path is equivalent to the path in the hierarchy (with no file extensions) and value should contain the value in JSON format.

 Example: